ioccc-src/winner/bugs.md

 ## STATUS: might not be completely functional - can you confirm?

-NOTE: we're still locating entries and working on fixes with this status so we're not yet ready for help.
-We will remove this when we are.

 Although these entries _appear_ to work for one or more reasons we're unsure if they are completely functional.
 Can you confirm this?
 Please let us know so we can fix it!

 ## STATUS: probable bug (possibly depending on system) - please help test and if necessary fix

-NOTE: we're still locating entries and working on fixes with this status so we're not yet ready for help.
-We will remove this when we are.

 Entries with this status almost certainly have a bug or some other problem.
 The issue or issues might depend on the system much like the above _STATUS: possible